AleidvdZ/sqlalchemy-challenge/README.md

 Confirmation on plot output match to starter file from Hannah Hodek (classmate)

-Ideas on how to start dynamy routes from Kailey Carbone and also Eva Pazdera
+Ideas on how to start dynamic routes from Kailey Carbone and also Eva Pazdera

 Office Hours help from Andrew Krieger (TA) and Ryan Coble (Instructor)